joeldev/ADNKit/README.md

 # Documentation

-There are many interesting articles and documentation [on the wiki](https://github.com/joeldev/ADNKit/wiki).
+There are articles and documentation [on the wiki](https://github.com/joeldev/ADNKit/wiki).

 # Dependencies
 ADNKit uses the following dependencies: